ronykrell/IDD-Fa19-Lab2/README.md

 **a.
 Make a short video showing how your timer works, and what happens when time is up!**

 The timer is part of a game where the player stops the lights by pressing a button.
 To win, stop the light when the middle LED is lit.
 Set the timer to start, and get the middle LED before time runs out!
+Volume on!

 [Demo](https://youtu.be/2L-5r6BSOIg)